Suicide attack: Sicarii (first century AD)

 The Sicarii Jewish sect are sometimes described as carrying out "suicidal" attacks against their enemies.

 Riaz Hassan said that the first-century AD Jewish Sicarii sect carried out "suicidal missions to kill" Hellenized Jews they considered immoral collaborators.

 An article in BBC Arabic originally called the Sicarii the first group to carry out suicide attacks.

 In September 2023, over a year after initial publication, this attracted controversy in English language Israeli media, when a complaint led to a change in the article.

 The Jerusalem Post classified the article under "antisemtitism".
 The Sicarii sect play a central role in Israeli mythology.

 The Sicarii killed themselves and their families to avoid capture (see above), but in their attacks they were killed by their opponents.
 The Sicarii carried out attacks knowing it would lead to their own executions.

 The revised BBC article claimed the first suicide attacks were by the Order of Assassins, who are also killed by their opponents (see next section).

-Hashishiyeen (1090 to 1275)
+Order of Assassins (1090 to 1275)

 The Order of Assassins (حَشّاشِین; حشاشين) were from a sect of Ismaili Shi'a Muslims.
 They assassinated two Caliphs, as well as many viziers, Sultans, and Crusade leaders over 300 years, before being annihilated by Mongol invaders.
 Hashishiyeen were known for targeting the powerful, using the dagger as a weapon (rather than something safer for the assassin such as a crossbow), and for not attempting to escape after completing their killing.